tjosephcarroll/se-lab18/icm/lab1/README.md

     # cp /Samples/AWS/*.json .        // or cp /Samples/GCP/*.json if using Google Cloud
     # ls -l
     ```
-    3. Create temporary *ssh keys* and store them in ./key
+    2. Create temporary *ssh keys* and store them in ./key
         * ```# keygenSSH.sh ./key/ ```
-    5. Create temporary TLS certificates and again let's store them away in the ./key directory
+    3. Create temporary TLS certificates and again let's store them away in the ./key directory
         * ```# keygenTLS.sh ./key/ ```
-    7. Create temporary InterSystems IRIS key files (make sure you're VPN'd in) and copy them in the same /cloud/key location
+    4. Create temporary InterSystems IRIS key files (make sure you're VPN'd in) and copy them in the same /cloud/key location
     ```
     # getLicense.sh
     # cp /Samples/license/* ./key/
     # ls -l ./key
     ```
-    9. FYI all executables and scripts provided by ICM are in your path and can be found in */ICM/bin*
+    5. FYI all executables and scripts provided by ICM are in your path and can be found in */ICM/bin*
-    10. You are all set with the security part.
+    6. You are all set with the security part.

 ---

 5. **Infrastructure Definition**
-    1. It's time to make sure our declarative JSON definitions are what we want to carve out of those clouds, so, with your favourite editor, open and edit the **defaults.json** and adjust names and paths to your local resources:
+    1. It's time to make sure our declarative JSON definitions depict exactly what we want to carve out in the cloud, so, with your favourite editor, open and edit the **defaults.json** and adjust names, resources and paths to reference your local assets:
         * Change the UPPERCASE values (Label & DockerUsername)
         * Review the Credentials file location value
         * Add a password for all your IRIS cluster instances (ISCPassword)